-More relaxed and with fewer participants that its big brother in the Alps, this is a great opportunity to put into practice all that you have worked on during the week.
-It is a tough event that needs to be treated with respect.
+Sadly the GranFondo has been cancelled this year, but we will still ride the course with you.
+This is a great opportunity to put into practice all that you have worked on during the week.
+It is a tough day out that needs to be treated with respect.

-The Alpine Cols coaches will be there to support you through the event.
+As usual, the Alpine Cols coaches will be there to support you throughout the day.